-THE LABEL IS THE LAW-see the Pesticide Use Disclaimer on the first page of chapter F. Recommended Herbicides
+THE LABEL IS THE LAW-see the Pesticide Use Disclaimer on the first page of Chapter F. Recommended Herbicides

 - 1. Identify the weeds in each field and select recommended herbicides.
-More information is available in the "Herbicide Effectiveness on Common Weeds in Vegetables" (Table E-3) in chapter E Pest Management. - 2.
+More information is available in the "Herbicide Effectiveness on Common Weeds in Vegetables" (Table E-3) in Chapter E Pest Management. - 2.
 Minimize herbicide resistance development.
 Identify the herbicide mode of action group number and follow recommended good management practices; bolded group numbers in tables below are herbicides at higher risk for selecting resistant weed populations.
 Include non-chemical weed control whenever possible.

-1. Soil-Applied (Pre-plant Incorporated) Group Product Name (=Restricted Use) Product Rate Active Ingredient Active Ingredient Rate PHI (d) REI (h) 8 Ro-Neet 6E 1.67 to 2 qt/A cycloate 2.5 to 3 lb/A 48 rate into 3 to 4 inches of soil sandy soils and higher rate ion.
+1. Soil-A 1.
+Soil-Applied (Preplant Incorporated) Group Product Name (=Restricted Use) Product Rate Active Ingredient Active Ingredient Rate PHI (d) REI (h) 8 Ro-Neet 6E 1.67 to 2 qt/A cycloate 2.5 to 3 lb/A 48 -Preplant incorporated only; incorpora ate into 3 to 4 inches of soil immediately after application on.
 Plant any time after trea tment.
-I Use on
+I Jse on